adaskin/bil222-sysprog25/lectures/1intro.md

 ---

-# Crash course on C
+# Crash course on C and development tools
-C-examples done in class are posted on canvas..
+C-examples done in class are posted in lecture notes...

 ---